AdaCore/spark2014/docs/lrm/source/tasks-and-synchronization.rst

 .. _tu-tasks_and_synchronization-10:

+11. The Ravenscar profile includes "Max_Entry_Queue_Length => 1" and
+    "Max_Protected_Entries => 1" restrictions.
-11. At most one task (including the environment task) shall ever call (directly or via intermediate calls) the protected entry (if any) of a given protected object.
-[Roughly speaking, each protected object which has an entry can be statically identified with its "suspender task" and no other task shall call the entry of that protected object.
-This rule is enforced via (potentially conservative) flow analysis, as opposed to by introducing verification conditions.
+    The Extended Ravenscar profile does not, but does allow use of pragma Max_Queue_Length to specify the maximum entry queue length for a particular entry.
+If the maximum queue length for some given entry of some given protected object is specified (via either mechanism) to have the value N, then at most N distinct tasks (including the environment task) shall ever call (directly or via intermediate calls) the given entry of the given protected object.
+[Roughly speaking, each such protected entry can be statically identified with a set of at most N "caller tasks" and no task outside that set shall call the entry.
-    This rule discharges the verification condition associated with Ravenscar's "Max_Entry_Queue_Length => 1" restriction.]
+    This rule is enforced via (potentially conservative) flow analysis, as opposed to by introducing verification conditions.]

     For purposes of this rule, Ada.Synchronous_Task_Control.Suspension_Object
-    is assumed to be a protected type having an entry and the procedure Suspend_Until_True is assumed to contain a call to the entry of its parameter.
+    is assumed to be a protected type having one entry and the procedure Suspend_Until_True is assumed to contain a call to the entry of its parameter.
 [This rule discharges the verification condition associated with the Ada rule that two tasks cannot simultaneously suspend on one